cyclus/cyclus.github.com/source/kernel/pr_review.rst

 -------------------
 Cover the full gamut of `Software Carpentry <https://software-carpentry.org>`_ best practices.
 And remember:

+* Is there sufficient documentation?
 * Style Guide adherence is not a personal critique.
 It is designed to keep code maintainable.
 Don’t be offended.
 Everyone hates something in the style guide, but a common standard is necessary.
 * Google C++ style guide says Never Abbreviate.
-Cyclus has been historically bad at this point, but try to not add new abbreviations. (ie. ‘rsrc’ is an accepted abbreviation for ‘resource’)
-* Is there sufficient documentation?
-* If not, then do not merge it.
+Cyclus has historical reasons for some abbreviations, but new abbeviations are strongly discouraged absent justification.

 Remember, if there is *anything* in the pull request that you don't understand, don't merge it!
 Educate yourself using the API docs, ask questions, or request an explanation from the coder.